GundamD/buzzebees_sdk_doc_poc/docs/readme/UrlExtensions_GUIDE.md

 # URL Builder Extensions Guide

 This guide provides comprehensive documentation for using the BuzzebeesSDK URL building capabilities through the `BuzzebeesSDK_UrlExtension.kt` file.
-These extensions allow you to build URLs for campaigns, profile images, and redemption flows with automatic configuration and parameter handling.
+These extensions allow you to build URLs for campaigns, profile images, redemption flows, and shopping cart access with automatic configuration and parameter handling.

 ---